 Mallorca seems to be the Balearic Island on everyone’s minds at the minute and I’m here to tell you it’s worth it!
-We booked our Mallorca holiday this summer as the flights were cheap and the flight times were 3-year-old friendly, but it turned out to be a wonderful experience for our family for so many reasons.
+We booked our Mallorca holiday in 2022 as the flights were cheap and the flight times were 3-year-old friendly, but it turned out to be a wonderful experience for our family for so many reasons.

 We loved the tiny turquoise Calas backed by steep craggy cliffs.
 We fell in love with the authentic Mallorcan, golden-coloured towns and enjoyed escaping to picture-book mountain villages frequented by celebrities.
 We dined in tranquil hidden courtyards and at vibey seafront eateries, and I window-shopped my heart out at markets and lifestyle boutiques.
 (Oh the baskets!
 Why didn’t I bring a bigger suitcase?!)